 "It's believed to bring back, to help guide back our loved ones' spirit by the scent," said director of altars, Angie Jimenez.

-Festivities began Saturday morning and will last through midnight.
-For the first time, the day portion featured a children's area.
+Festivities begin Saturday morning through midnight.
+For the first time, the day portion features a children's area.

 There will be dancing and musical performances.
 It will be including a performance that honors Aztec goddess, Mayahuel.

 Dancer or "danzante" Osvaldo Carrero said their job as danzantes is to awaken people's hearts to explore their culture.